mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 // According to Christianity and some other religions,
 // there’s only one God.
-// This does not hold for other religions.
+// This doesn't not hold for other religions.

 $christianGod = new God();
 $christianReligion = new MonotheisticReligion($christianGod);